NCBI-Codeathons/super-minityper/README.md

-# Fast SV graph analysis on GPUs / in The Cloud
+# Fast SV graph analysis on GPUs :fire: / in The Cloud :cloud:

 ```
                                                    _         _  _